Updated 6/7/2021 at 2:00pm ET

-Whether it’s the proposed merger of CVS and Aetna or of T-Mobile and Sprint, it seems like every day brings fresh news of major companies merging with or acquiring their competitors and suppliers.
+Whether it’s the acquisitions of Nuance Communications by Microsoft or The Bountiful Company by Nestle, it seems like every day brings fresh news of major companies merging with or acquiring their competitors and suppliers.
 One in five enterprise procurement officers say that expanding via acquisition is a strong priority for their organization, and no matter the industry, this process carries its complications.

 Mergers and acquisitions require an organization to adapt to multiple outside frameworks all at once, and cause concern among staff about corporate changes or redundancy.
 They can be very stressful for businesses, no matter the size, and are some of the most challenging business processes facing professionals today.
 But they can also be a useful tool to reduce competition within a region or gain a foothold into a new market.